-By illustration, Walden University requires students in its PhD in clinical psychology program to spend an Academic Year in Residence (AYR) in addition to four four-day PhD residencies.
-The AYR earns students 40 credits as well as numerous opportunities to develop skills and knowledge needed for a career as a forensic psychologist.
+For illustration, Walden University requires students in its PhD in clinical psychology program to spend an Academic Year in Residence (AYR) in addition to four four-day PhD residencies.
+The AYR earns students 40 credits and numerous opportunities to develop skills and knowledge needed for a career as a forensic psychologist.

-As well, West Virginia University partners with several governmental and private organizations that offer forensic science internships in federal laboratories and the Department of Homeland Security for students to gain hands-on experience during summer-only experiential learning.
+West Virginia University also partners with several governmental and private organizations that offer forensic science internships in federal laboratories and the Department of Homeland Security for students to gain hands-on experience during summer-only experiential learning.

 When researching educational programs, accreditation is an essential factor to consider.
 Accreditation is granted to programs or institutions by national, regional, or programmatic accreditation organizations tasked with ensuring that high standards of educational quality are met.

 Why is it important to verify a program or institution’s accreditation?
 First, accreditation validates the educational quality.
-Future employers look for graduates from accredited programs to ensure that their professional programs and clients are receiving the highest level of professionalism.
-And most importantly, accreditation is a requirement for state or national licensure for some careers including forensic psychology.
-In some instances, candidates can only sit for licensure exams if they have completed an accredited academic program.
+Future employers look for graduates from accredited programs to ensure that their professional programs and clients receive the highest level of professionalism.
+And most importantly, accreditation is a requirement for state or national licensure for some careers, including forensic psychology.
+Sometimes, candidates can only sit for licensure exams if they have completed an accredited academic program.

-The gold standard in forensic science program accreditation is granted by the Forensic Science Education Programs Accreditation Commission (FEPAC).
+The Forensic Science Education Programs Accreditation Commission (FEPAC) grants the gold standard in forensic science program accreditation.
 Forensic psychology programs are granted accreditation from the American Psychological Association (APA).
 To earn programmatic accreditation requires adhering to rigorously high standards in specialized areas.

 If any institution does not hold programmatic accreditation, then a prospective student is advised to research a school’s institutional accreditation.
-The United States Department of Education’s Council for Higher Education (CHEA) recognizes six institutional accreditation organizations:
+The United States Department of Education’s Council for Higher Education (CHEA) recognizes the following regional accrediting organizations: